SummerSlam (2017): Preliminary matches

 The actual pay-per-view opened with John Cena facing Baron Corbin.
 The entire match only featured one finisher, with Cena performing an "Attitude Adjustment" on Corbin to win the match.
+This was also Cena's first SummerSlam win since 2010.

 Next, Naomi defended the SmackDown Women's Championship against Natalya.
 In the climax, as Naomi attempted a split-legged moonsault, Natalya raised her knees to counter.
 Natalya forced Naomi to submit to the Sharpshooter to win her first championship since 2010, as well as becoming the first wrestler to win the WWE Divas Championship and SmackDown Women's Championship.

 After that, Big Cass faced Big Show, with Enzo Amore suspended above the ring inside a shark cage.
 Big Show performed a "KO Punch" on Cass for a near-fall.
 Big Show performed a chokeslam on Cass for another near-fall.
 Amore stripped to his underwear and applied oil on himself to escape the cage.
 As Amore escaped the cage, Cass performed a big boot on Amore.
 Cass then performed a big boot on Big Show for a near-fall.
 Cass performed a second big boot and an "Empire Elbow" on Big Show to win the match.

 In the fourth match, Randy Orton faced Rusev.
 During Orton's entrance, Rusev attacked Orton.
 After the referee ruled Orton could compete, the match began.
 Orton quickly performed an "RKO" on Rusev to win in ten seconds.

 After that, Alexa Bliss defended the Raw Women's Championship against Sasha Banks.
 Bliss dominated most of the match.
 Banks countered a DDT attempt by Bliss and applied the "Bank Statement", however, Bliss reached the ropes to void the submission.
 Bliss then pulled the ring apron, causing Banks to tumble out of the ring and injure her shoulder.
 Banks made it back to the ring before the ten-count, but Bliss went right back to the injured shoulder and followed up with "Twisted Bliss" on Banks for a nearfall.
 As Bliss attempted a DDT again, Banks countered into a "Bank Statement".
 Bliss countered it into a roll-up, but Banks kicked out and re-applied the hold to force Bliss to submit and win the title for a record-tying fourth time.